GDorschner/BTS_classes/README.md

 # MIT License

-Copyright (c) 2020 Guillaume DORSCHNER
+Copyright (c) 2020 Guillaume Dorschner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal